ruby-yu-zhu/Annotation_Noise_NER/Investigating_Annotation_Noises_for_NER/README.md

 # Investigating Annotation Noises for NER

-1. The 'contrastive_learning' file contains two sub-models based on contrastive learning.
+1. The 'detector' file contains two sub-models based on contrastive learning.

 	🚀🚀🚀 A TensorFlow implementation of Contrastive Learning model for extracting contextual and mentional features of Named Entities.